Friday, December 28, 2012

 Victim Blues

-When I lived with abusers I apologized frequently for things that weren't logical or healthy.
-It is a real sign of growth when we apologize only for our own poor behavior.
-In remembrance of the old days and my old ways, here's a tragic poem.
+When I lived with abusers, I apologized frequently for things that weren't logical or healthy.
+It is a real sign of growth when we apologize only for our poor behavior.
+Here's a tragic poem in remembrance of the old days and my old ways.

 Victim Blues